-A crown roast of pork makes a spectacular presentation on a holiday buffet or dining table.
+A pork crown roast makes a spectacular presentation on a holiday buffet or dining table.
 Traditionally, the center of the crown roast is filled with either a bread or rice stuffing.
 I prefer to roast the pork without stuffing for the same reason I don’t stuff a turkey: the meat will be overcooked by the time the stuffing is cooked through.
-I also recommend you brine the pork.
+I also recommend you brine the pork crown roast.
 When I was developing this recipe, I first roasted the pork without brining it and was sorely disappointed in the blandness of the meat.
 Brining improves the texture of the pork, making it tender and juicy throughout, plus the flavors of the herbs and spices in the brine penetrate to the center of the crown roast.
-Plan ahead because you will need to special-order the roast from a butcher.
+Plan ahead because you will need to special-order the crown roast from a butcher.
 Let the butcher know how many guests you will be serving to determine what size crown roast you will need.
 Plan on serving 1 or 2 chops per person.
-My favorite accompaniment to this roast is Wild Rice with Roasted Chestnuts and Cranberries.–Diane Morgan
+My favorite accompaniment to this pork crown roast recipe is Wild Rice with Roasted Chestnuts and Cranberries.–Diane Morgan

 Special Equipment: 2 turkey-sized plastic oven bags

-Garlic and Herb-Rubbed Crown Roast of Pork Recipe
+Garlic and Herb-Rubbed Pork Crown Roast Recipe